Heavy flavor as a probe of hot QCD matter produced in proton-proton collisions: EPOS4 primary interactions

-\emph{EPOS4 primary interactions.--}In the EPOS4 approach, we distinguish ``primary interactions\textquotedblright{} and ``secondary interactions\textquotedblright .
-The former refer to parallel partonic scatterings, which happen at very high energies instantaneously, at $t=0$ and not in any sequential ordering.
-The theoretical tool is a particular form of the proton-proton scattering S-matrix.
-In EPOS4~\cite{Werner:2023zvo,Werner:2023fne,Werner:2023jpss} we can accommodate simultaneously: (1) rigorous parallel scattering, (2) energy-momentum sharing, and (3) validity of the AGK theorem \cite{Abramovsky:1973fm} and factorization \cite{Collins:1989} for hard processes, by introducing saturation, compatible with recent ``low-x-physics'' considerations \cite{Gribov:1983ivg,McLerran:1993ka,kov95,kov96,jal97,jal97a,jal99a}.
-Although energy-momentum sharing makes things complicated, it is not only mandatory for a consistent picture, it also allows one to understand the connection between factorization and saturation.
+In the EPOS4 approach, we distinguish ``primary interactions'' and ``secondary interactions''.
+The former refer to parallel partonic scatterings, happening at very high energies instantaneously, at $t=0$.
+Any notion of a sequential ordering makes no sense.
+The theoretical tool is S-matrix theory, using a particular form of the proton-proton scattering S-matrix.
+The main new development in EPOS4 \cite{werner:2023-epos4-overview,werner:2023-epos4-heavy,werner:2023-epos4-smatrix,werner:2023-epos4-micro} is a way to accomodate simultaneously: (1) rigorous parallel scattering, (2) energy-momentum sharing, and (3) validity of the AGK theorem \cite{Abramovsky:1973fm}, which assures binary scaling (in $AA$ scattering) and factorization \cite{Collins:1989} (in $pp$) for hard processes, by introducing (in a very particular way) saturation, compatible with recent ``low-x-physics'' considerations \cite{Gribov:1983ivg,McLerran:1993ka,kov95,kov96,jal97,jal97a,jal99a}.
+So although energy-momentum sharing makes things complicated, it is not only mandatory for a consistent picture, it also allows to understand a connection between factorization and saturation.

-The validity of AGK means that we can do the same as models based on factorization to study very hard processes, but this represents only a very small fraction of all possible applications, and there are very interesting cases outside the applicability of that approach.
-A prominent example concerns collective phenomena in small systems, one of the most challenging theoretical questions in our domain since it has been shown that high-multiplicity $pp$ events show very similar collective features as earlier observed in heavy ion collisions \cite{CMS:2010ifv}.
-High multiplicity means automatically ``multiple parton scattering''.
-Consequently, we cannot employ the usual parton distribution functions (representing the partonic structure of a fast nucleon), but have to treat the different scatterings (happening in parallel) individually.
-For each one, we have a parton evolution according to some evolution function $E$ (representing the space-like (SL) cascade), as sketched in Fig. \ref{saturation-three-pom}.
+Validity of AGK means that we can do the same as models based on factorization (defining and using parton distribution functions) to study hard processes (this is needed to prove consistency), but we can do much more.
+One of the highlights of the past decade in our domain, concerns collective phenomena in small systems.
+It has been shown that high-multiplicity pp events show very similar collective features as earlier observed in heavy ion collisions \cite{CMS:2010ifv}.
+High multiplicity means automatically ``multiple parton scattering'', and the EPOS4 formalism allows perfectly to treat this.
+Here one does not employ the usual parton distribution functions (representing the partonic structure of a fast nucleon), one treats the different scatterings (happening in parallel) individually, for each one a parton evolution is realized according to some evolution function $E$ (representing the space-like (SL) cascascade), as sketched in Fig. \ref{saturation-three-pom}.